CouncilofLorien/counciloflorien.github.io/docs/cards/B/block.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Warrior only._ Warrior does not tap against one strike (unless he is wounded by the strike). <br>_“...there was a twang of bowstrings: several arrows whistled over them, and some fell among them.
-One smote Frodo between the shoulders...but the arrow fell back, foiled by his hidden coat of mail."_ ***---LotRII***
+One smote Frodo between the shoulders...but the arrow fell back, foiled by his hidden coat of mail."_ ***---&NoBreak;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>